Teaching Even Finger Spacing

-Teaching even finger spacing in the lower positions on the cello is one of the more challenging tasks for the cello teacher.
+Teaching the lower positions to beginning cellists is problematic.
+The main problem is that the natural spacing between the fingers of the left hand do not line up well with the notes in first position on the fingerboard.
+As a result, teaching finger spacing on the cello is one of the more challenging tasks for the cello teacher.
 It is especially difficult for the public school orchestra teacher who must find a way to teach this to an entire group of beginning cellists.
+The material in this article is born out my own experience of working with students to correct faulty finger spacing

 - The 1st and 2nd fingers tend to be too far apart